Abelian extensions of equicharacteristic regular rings need not be Cohen-Macaulay

-\begin{example} For each positive prime integer $p$, we construct a polynomial ring~$R$ over the finite field~$\FFp$, and an elementary abelian extension $L$ of $\ffrac(R)$ with order $p^2$, such that the integral closure of $R$ in $L$ is not Cohen-Macaulay.
-The ring $R$ will be obtained as the invariant ring $T^G$ for the action of a group $G$ on a polynomial ring $T$, while the extension ring $S$ that is not Cohen-Macaulay equals $T^H$, for a subgroup $H$ of $G$.
+\begin{theorem} For each positive prime integer $p$, there exists a polynomial ring~$R$ over the finite field~$\FFp$, and an elementary abelian extension $L$ of $\ffrac(R)$ of order $p^2$, such that the integral closure of $R$ in $L$ is not Cohen-Macaulay. \end{theorem}

+\begin{proof} The ring $R$ will be constructed as the invariant ring $T^G$ for the action of a group $G$ on a polynomial ring $T$, while the extension ring $S$ that is not Cohen-Macaulay equals $T^H$, for a subgroup $H$ of $G$.
 Schematically,

 with $R$ being a polynomial ring.

 Let $G$ be the subgroup of $\GL_6(\FFp)$ consisting of the matrices

 The group $G$ is abelian, isomorphic to the direct product of three copies of $\ZZ/p\ZZ$.
 Consider the linear action of $G$ on the polynomial ring $T$, where $M\in G$ acts via